nekrut/anvil-portal/content/learn/learn.md

 ---
-title: "Learning AnVIL"
+title: Getting Started with AnVIL"
 author: "AnVIL"
-description: "An overview of the AnVIL platform documentation and getting started content."
+description: "A guided walk-through of the  AnVIL / Terra documentation with a focus on onboarding and preparing new users to run genomic analyses in the cloud."
 ---

-# Learning AnVIL
+# Getting Started with AnVIL

   <!--- Add links! --->